ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 reasonably through yield calculations.
 The reproductive pool is maintained similarly to the leaf, stem, and fine root pools, but allocation of carbon and nitrogen does not begin until the grain fill stage of crop development.
-Eq. :eq:`(5)` shows the carbon and nitrogen allocation coefficients to the reproductive pool.
+Equation :eq:`25.5` describes the carbon and nitrogen allocation coefficients to the reproductive pool.
-In CLM, as allocation declines during the grain fill stage of growth, increasing amounts of carbon and nitrogen are available for grain development.
+In CLM5BGCCROP, as allocation declines during the grain fill stage of growth, increasing amounts of carbon and nitrogen are available for grain development.